Golf Tutorials

 • At Address: This is a setup issue.
 You simply have the face aimed incorrectly before you even start your swing.
 Sometimes this is accidental, and sometimes it's on purpose (which we'll cover later).

 • At Impact: This is the moment that truly matters.
 Your face might have been perfectly square at setup, but due to issues in your swing, it arrives at the ball in an open position.
-This is the far more common and frustrating problem for most golfers.
+This is a far more common and frustrating problem for most golfers.

-When the face is open at impact, it imparts a side-spin on the golf ball.
+When the face is open at impact, it imparts side-spin on the golf ball.
 It might start straight or slightly right, but that clockwise spin (for righties) takes over and causes the ball to curve dramatically to the right, producing the dreaded slice.

 The Common Culprits: Why Your Club Face Is Open